The Breathtaking Natural Sights of ‘Eua

 The island of ‘Eua is a world of its own.
 Tonga’s oldest island is incidentally home to Tonga’s oldest rainforest, now protected as the ‘Eua National Park, and has been carved by the ocean for millions of years to create an array of interesting coastal formations.
-Check out some of the natural attractions in ‘Eua in the list below!
+Check out some of the sights and natural attractions in this guide to sightseeing on ‘Eua!

 1. ‘Eua National Park